MassBank/MassBank-web/README.md

 Make sure to replace the default code with your customised tracking code.
 Exclude the script tags.
 Make also sure that you customise your superuser if using the default bootstrap.sh!

-#Release strategy
+# Release strategy

 ## Main branches
-We use two main branches, master and dev.
-All development should happen is dev and we define every commit to master to be a release.
-When the source code in the dev branch reaches a stable point and is ready to be released, all of the changes should be merged back into master somehow and then tagged with a release number.
+We use two main branches, `master` and `dev`.
+All development should happen in `dev` and we define every commit to `master` to be a release.
+When the source code in the `dev` branch reaches a stable point and is ready to be released, all of the changes should be merged back into `master` somehow and then tagged with a release number.
 How this is done in detail will be discussed further on.

 ## Supporting branches
 The different types of branches we may use are: